neil7057/beach_hut_society/README.md

     -   This was tested with a variety of search terms and produced expected results.

-    -   Searches for non existent content produces an empty search page.
+    -   Searches for non-existent content produces an empty search page.
 Searches are case insensitive.

 -   #### Contact Testing